-The Pulley Magnet replaces the standard head pulley of a conveyor to provide continuous separation of tramp metal from a conveyed product.
+The Pulley Magnet replaces the standard head pulley of a conveyor to provide continuous separation of disruptive tramp ferrous metal from a conveyed product.
 A Pulley Magnet is simple to install and requires minimal maintenance.
-The separation of ferrous metals is automatic, with discharge and collection taking place under the pulley.
-An ideal solution for installations with limited space.
+The recovered ferrous metal is discharged at a collection place under the pulley.
+An ideal solution if space is limited.

 The Pulley Magnet replaces the head pulley of a conveyor and is available as either a Permanent or Electro model.
 In both designs, the magnetic field covers the entire 360-degree circumference of the pulley, ensuring that conveyed material is fully exposed to the magnetic extraction force at all times.

-Pulley Magnets are also commonly used as a second stage metal separator, specifically for high levels of ferrous metal recovery or non-magnetic material purity.
+Pulley Magnets are also commonly used as a second stage metal separator, specifically for the highest demand of ferrous metal recovery or for securing the quality of non-magnetic material.

 In operation, conveyed material is transported towards the discharge end of a conveyor and into the deep magnetic field of the Pulley Magnet.
-Tramp ferrous metal is attracted and held onto the surface of the moving belt.
+Disruptive Tramp ferrous metal is attracted and held onto the surface of the moving belt.
 On the conveyor’s return, the tramp ferrous metal is moved out of the magnetic field, beyond the centre line of the pulley, and falls, under gravity, into a designated collection area.
-In some installations, a non-magnetic adjustable diverter plate is positioned beneath the pulley to ensure a clean split between the product and the separated metal.
+In some installations, a non-magnetic adjustable diverter plate is positioned beneath the pulley to ensure a clean separation of the magnetic and non-magnetic fraction.

-Pulley Magnets are available in a wide range of diameters and widths to suit a wide variety of applications and installations.
-The magnetic field is either produced using permanent magnets or an electromagnetic coil.
+Pulley Magnets are available in a wide range of diameters and widths to suit a wide variety of applications and installation requirements.
+The magnetic field is either produced using a permanent magnet or an electromagnetic coil.

 Permanent Pulley Magnets

-Ideal for applications requiring the separation of nails, screws and bolt-sized tramp ferrous metal contamination.
+Ideal for applications requiring the removal of nails, screws and bolt-sized tramp ferrous metal.
 The permanent magnet is either constructed from standard-strength Ceramic Ferrite or high-strength Rare Earth magnets.
-Ceramic Ferrite models produce deep magnetic fields and are ideal for larger tramp metal separation, whilst the field of the Rare Earth design is shallower but the additional magnetic force enables the capture of smaller ferrous metal particles.
+Ceramic Ferrite models produce deep magnetic fields and are ideal for the recovery of large tramp metal, whilst the magnetic field of the Rare Earth design is shallower but more intense, enabling the capture of small ferrous metal particles.

 In both designs, each of the permanent magnetic blocks are individually mounted onto a high permeability steel back bar and fitted with a heavy-duty stainless-steel crowned face cover.